mimiyuyu/mimiyuyu.github.io/_pages/about.md

 Jianquan Zhong†, Fulian Zhong, Ling Tang, **Jiayu Zhang**, Hao Feng, Jiran Deng, He Ling and Jing Zhang#

--In this work, we designed an advanced preoperative rehearsal system for lung puncture biopsy surger, which enables the creation of threedimensional model of both the lung and the puncture needle.
+- In this work, we designed an advanced preoperative rehearsal system for lung puncture biopsy surger, which enables the creation of threedimensional model of both the lung and the puncture needle.
 It mechanically models the skin, fat and muscle of the chest wall to establish a virtual surgical rehearsal environment combined with force feedback technology, leads to high degree of effectiveness and clinical value that can serve as an auxiliary tool in lung puncture surgery.
 </div>
 </div>